Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 Note: In other words, `MPD@minimumUpdatePeriod` is the maximum expected delay between an update being made to the [=MPD=] on the service side and this update becoming available to a client.
 For practical considerations, you should add on top of this the time spent on acquiring and processing the updated [=MPD=].

 If `MPD@minimumUpdatePeriod` is absent then `MPD@mediaPresentationDuration` SHALL be present.

-Issue: Is it OK to have the two be present simultaneously?
-That is, a fixed-size MPD that may still change?
-Does it match any IOP use cases?
-I think not but have to double-check.
+Both attributes MAY be present simultaneously to signal that the [=MPD=] might still receive updates but these updates will not introduce new [=media segment=] references.

 In addition to signaling that clients are expected to poll for regular [=MPD=] updates, a service MAY publish in-band events to schedule [=MPD=] updates at moments of its choosing.